psg-titech/emfrp-repl/README.md

 # How to build
 ## How to build for own devices
-### FreeBSD/DragonFlyBSD
+### clang/gcc based OSes
-1. Execute `project/common/setup-bsd.sh` as privilaged user.
+1. Execute `project/common/setup-?.sh` as a privilaged user.
+   FreeBSD and DragonFly: setup-bsd.sh
+   macOS: setup-macos-brew.sh (brew required)
+   Haiku OS: setup-haiku.sh
 2. Execute the Makefile in `./packcc/build/clang` or `./packcc/build/gcc`.
 3. Open `project/pc/`.
 4. `$ cmake -B build`